S-duct

 An S-duct (or serpentine inlet) is a type of jet engine intake duct used in several types of trijet aircraft.
 In this configuration, the intake is in the upper rear center of the aircraft, above or below the stabilizer, while the exhaust and engine is at the rear of the aircraft.
 The S-duct is located in the tail, or empennage, of the aircraft.
 The shape of the S-duct is distinctive and easily recognized, and was used in several aircraft, beginning in 1962 with the Hawker Siddeley Trident.
-Currently, the Dassault Falcon 8X and Dassault Falcon 900 business jets are the only aircraft in production that use the S-duct design.
+The Dassault Falcon 8X and Dassault Falcon 900 business jets are the only aircraft in production that use the S-duct design.

 Benefits and drawbacks

 The S-duct was invented as a solution for positioning the central engine on trijets.
-The S-duct was easier to service than alternative trijet designs.
+The S-duct is easier to service than alternative trijet designs.
 Most trijet designs opted for the S-duct layout.
 Only the McDonnell Douglas DC-10 and MD-11 trijets' designers chose not to use the S-duct and go with a "straight-through" layout.
 The straight-through layout leaves the engine high above the ground, making access difficult.
-The straight-through layout also increases total aircraft aerodynamic drag by 2–4%.
+The straight-through layout also increases total aerodynamic drag by 2–4%.

 Compared to the straight-through design on the DC-10 and MD-11, the S-duct allows a shorter fin and a rudder closer to the longitudinal axis.

 On the Lockheed L-1011 TriStar, engineers were able to maintain engine performance comparable with straight-through designs by limiting the curve of the S-duct to less than a quarter of the radius of the engine intake diameter.
 The S-duct design also reduced the total empty aircraft weight.
-The research undertaken during the design of the L-1011 indicated that losses of using an S-duct were more than compensated for by the above savings.
+The research undertaken during the design of the L-1011 indicated that losses of using an S-duct were more than compensated for by the savings.